Rising mortgage rates will hurt your chances of buying a home this year

 If you were looking to purchase a house this year, don’t be surprised if it’s slipped your grasp.

 That’s because rising mortgage rates are expected to be the main reason homebuyers won’t be making the leap this year, Zillow says.
 Historically low mortgage rates have gone up since the presidential election in November and the Federal Reserve voted to raise the federal funds rate in December.
-This can have a huge impact on mortgage rates this year.
+This can have a huge impact on 2017 mortgage rates.

 “When you combine higher mortgage rates with increasing home values, mortgage affordability starts to suffer, and buyers will have to spend more and more on their monthly payments,” says Zillow chief economist Svenja Gudell.
 “This makes it even more important for buyers to prepare their finances, and shop around to make sure they are getting the best possible rate.”